bug400/lifutils/README.md

 License
 =======

-The LIFUTILS are publishd under th GNU General Public License v2.0 License (see LICENSE file).
+The LIFUTILS are published under th GNU General Public License v2.0 License (see LICENSE file).

 Acknowledgements
 ================

-The LIF Utilities were originally developped by Tony Duell and enhanced by Joachim Siebold.
+The LIF Utilities were originally developed by Tony Duell and enhanced by Joachim Siebold.
 Code was taken from hp41uc (Leo Duran), modfile (Warren Furlow)  and liftool (Christophe Gottheimer).